TerribleDev/blog.terribledev.io.hexo/source/_posts/dockerize-that-old-webforms-app.md

 ```

 In this case the `Dockerfile` is pulling down the aspnet image from Dockerhub.
-This is a servercore image, with iis/aspnet installed. it is adding the content in the current directory to /inetpub/wwwroot which is where the app is ran from in the container.
+This is a servercore image, with iis/aspnet installed.
+Docker is adding the content in the current directory to /inetpub/wwwroot which is where the app is ran from in the container.

-Now compile your code and run the following
+Now compile your code and run the following in the root of your project directory

 ```powershell
 docker build -t mywebforms:0.0.1 .